-WP1 is structured around three pillars that comprise the three material perspectives represented by the three cases strategic glulam, bio-polymers composites and bioluminescent bacteria.
-The main objective for WP1 is to develop novel temporalised representations for bio-based materials and interface these with methods of adaptive fabrication (objective 1 and 2).
-It does so by developing the key concepts of heterogeneity, temporal plasticity and living performances.
-The transferring of the concepts across the pillars draws out new synergy and builds up the complexity of the framework.
+The main objective for the PROJECTS is to develop novel temporalized representations for bio-based materials and interface these with methods of adaptive fabrication.
+It does so by developing the key concepts of (1) heterogeneity, (2) temporal plasticity and (3) living performances.
+Transferring the concepts across the pillars draws out new synergy and builds up the framework's complexity.

-(P1) develops the first level of the eco-metabolistic framework that captures and instrumentalises the material heterogeneity of harvested materials.
+Timber track develops the first level of the Eco-Metabolistic framework that captures and instrumentalises the material heterogeneity of harvested materials.

 It engages the scale of the architectural structure and uses locally-graded stiffness-variable glulam elements as case to develop integrative models for interfacing high-resolution material sensing with design-led optimisation.

 It addresses the current knowledge gap by interfacing the registration of specific material properties within an individual resource, with the design-led optimisation of architectural elements.
 Bridging this gap enables the rethinking of the design and fabrication of glulam elements to radically minimise their material intensity by strategizing material grading and bending.